syne_tune.optimizer.schedulers.pbt module

 • resource_attr (str) – Name of resource attribute in results obtained via on_trial_result, defaults to “time_total_s”

-• population_size (int, optional) – Size of the population, defaults to 4
+• population_size (int) – Size of the population, defaults to 4

-• perturbation_interval (float, optional) – Models will be considered for perturbation at this interval of resource_attr.
+• perturbation_interval (int) – Models will be considered for perturbation at this interval of resource_attr.
 Note that perturbation incurs checkpoint overhead, so you shouldn’t set this to be too frequent.
 Defaults to 60

-• quantile_fraction (float, optional) – Parameters are transferred from the top quantile_fraction fraction of trials to the bottom quantile_fraction fraction.
+• quantile_fraction (float) – Parameters are transferred from the top quantile_fraction fraction of trials to the bottom quantile_fraction fraction.
 Needs to be between 0 and 0.5.
 Setting it to 0 essentially implies doing no exploitation at all.
 Defaults to 0.25

-• resample_probability (float, optional) – The probability of resampling from the original distribution when applying _explore().
+• resample_probability (float) – The probability of resampling from the original distribution when applying _explore().
 If not resampled, the value will be perturbed by a factor of 1.2 or 0.8 if continuous, or changed to an adjacent value if discrete.
 Defaults to 0.25

 on_trial_add(trial)[source]